Vend Marketplaces ASA Earnings Call Transcripts

 -

-The meeting approved all agenda items, including a NOK 2.25 per share dividend, a new executive incentive plan, share buybacks, and a name change to Vend Marketplaces ASA.
-Strong financial results and strategic restructuring were highlighted.
+The AGM approved all board and committee proposals, including a NOK 2.25 per share dividend, a special dividend authorization, share buybacks, and a corporate name change to Vend Marketplaces ASA.
+2024 saw strong revenue and profit growth, strategic exits, and new executive incentives.

 -